iodigital-com/io-technology/data/blog/sse.md

 ![WebSockets](/articles/sse/websockets.webp)

 For real-time updates, polling is not a valid option due to the HTTP overhead of opening and closing the connection.
 For this WebSockets were created and standardized in 2011.
-Based on TCP but different from HTTP WebSockets use their native protocols `ws` and `wss`.
+Based on TCP but different from HTTP.
+WebSockets use their native protocols `ws` and `wss`.
 WebSockets enable interaction between client and server with lower overhead alternatives like polling.
 The socket connection remains open and both client and server have event-based listeners for reacting to any data sent over and forth.

 To establish a WebSocket connection, the client sends a WebSocket handshake request, for with the server returns a WebSocket response.
 The request has the `Upgrade: websocket` header to indicate that a WebSocket connection is requested.
 The method of setting up a WebSocket allows the server to handle both HTTP requests and WebSocket connections on the same port.
 Once the handshake is complete, communication switches to the bidirectional WebSocket protocol.

+Setting up WebSockets and implementing the server part is complex relative to HTTP.
+Luckily libraries are available for both client and server but they come at the cost of additional bytes and possible security issues.

 WebSocket requests are not restricted by the same-origin policy as regular HTTP requests are.
 The server needs to validate the `origin` header during the HTTP handshake to avoid cross-site hijacking attacks.